quicwg/base-drafts/draft-ietf-quic-http.md

 example, a client might be willing to consume a very large response header, while servers are more cautious about request size.

-Parameters MUST NOT occur more than once.
+Parameters MUST NOT occur more than once in the SETTINGS frame.
 A receiver MAY treat the presence of the same parameter more than once as a connection error of type HTTP_MALFORMED_FRAME.

 The payload of a SETTINGS frame consists of zero or more parameters, each consisting of an unsigned 16-bit setting identifier and a value which uses the